Enrique Ramil: 2012-2018: London, The X Factor and Ramil y una noches

 In 2015 he moved to London where he lived for two years.
 During his time in the capital city he became a street performer (busking).
 He joined the castings for the new seasons of The X Factor UK, reaching the famous six chairs challenge.

 Back in Spain, in 2017 he performed with the Black Light Gospel Choir in La Voz and La Voz Kids on Telecinco.
 But he decided to join the castings for Factor X (Spanish TV series).
 He was chosen and he went to the live shows on television, reaching the finals.

 2019: Volcanes

 After his time on The X Factor he went on the Ramil y una noches tour, singing versions of classic songs that he would release on a new musical project: Ramil y una noches.

 He also launched a crowdfunding campaign to release Volcanes, his new original song and videoclip.

-During 2019 he released several singles from Ramil y una noches, including covers of songs such as Perdóname written by Beatriz Luengo and originally sang by Ricky Martin, or 18 años an original song by Dalida firstly performed in Spanish by Luz Casal.
+During 2019 he released several singles from Ramil y una noches, including covers of songs such as Perdóname written by Beatriz Luengo and originally sung by Ricky Martin, or 18 años an original song by Dalida firstly performed in Spanish by Luz Casal.